aaltogamers/AG_web/src/content/events/ag-biweeklies.md

 Biweeklies also include a tournament game that's player at the start of each session.
 The players at the top of the tournament leaderboard at the end of season get rewarded from our 100€+ prize pool.

-The tournament games can be anything from Scribb.io to Minecraft Hunger Games.
-After at, we have all sorts of free gaming you can play e.g. League of Legends, Overwatch 2, Valorant, CS:GO, Fall Guys, Among Us, Geoguessr, Minecraft or anything else you want!
-So don't be shy to join, even if your main game was not on the list, all games are welcome.
-You can even bring your friends to challenge other Biweekly people!
+The tournament game can be anything from Scribb.io to Minecraft Hunger Games.
+After that, everybody can play whatever they want.
+Popular games include: League of Legends, Overwatch 2, Valorant, CS:GO, Fall Guys, Among Us, Geoguessr and Minecraft.

-Hop into a voice channel and join in on the fun!
+So don't be shy to join, even if your main game was not listed above.
+You can eveb bring your friends, or find new ones at AG Biweeklies!